cdisc-org/DataExchange-ODM-LinkML/docs/ItemRef.md

       range:text

-      This attribute must not be present unless the Role attribute is defined. '
+      This attribute must not be present unless the Role attribute is defined.'
     domain_of:
     - ItemRef
     - Organization